rubenroo/Chatbot-V1/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/rubenroo/Chatbot-V1/HEAD?labpath=Chatbot%20code%20Rob%20-%20Ruben%20Feb%202023%20(V1).ipynb)

 # How it works
 The Chatbot uses a DNN ((Deep Neural Network) to identify patterns in user input and generate a relevant response.
 The NLTK Library in Python is used to extract relevant words from sentences, reduce them to their root form (stemming), and convert them to numerical values (One-Hot Encoding) for use in the neural network.
 The neural network is created using Tensorflow's Tflearn library, and trained on a dataset of user queries and corresponding responses.
-Once trained, the model is able to predict a response to a user's query.
+Once trained, the model is able to predict a response to a user's query.(this paragraph is generated with chatGPT)

 # What the chatbot can do
 The chatbot demonstrates the techniques mentioned above.
 The following questions are possible: